d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 depicted in :numref:`fig_seq2seq`
 in greater detail.
-We will train this model for machine translation on the English-French dataset as introduced in :numref:`sec_machine_translation`.
+We will train this model for machine translation on the English--French dataset as introduced in :numref:`sec_machine_translation`.

 ## Encoder